-Joanne Parsont is a media education consultant, writer, editor, project manager, and film festival programmer with over 20 years experience in educational outreach, audience engagement, curriculum development, youth media, and children’s and documentary film.
+Joanne Parsont is the Education Director at the California Film Institute as well as a media education consultant, writer, editor, project manager, and film festival programmer with over 20 years experience in educational outreach, audience engagement, curriculum development, youth media, and children’s and documentary film.
 Prior to joining Big Picture, she was the Director of Education for the San Francisco Film Society, where she developed and managed a wide range of programs that served more than 10,000 K-college students and teachers each year, cultivating media literacy, global awareness, filmmaking skills, and cinema appreciation.

 As a freelance programmer and consultant, she ran the Mill Valley Film Festival’s Children’s FilmFest and the San Francisco International Film Festival’s Schools at the Festival program; curated children’s programs for the Pacific Film Archive and the Boston Museum of Fine Arts; served on the Board of Advisors for LUNAFEST, developed hands-on filmmaking workshops for elementary, middle and high school students; and currently provides educational outreach services to independent filmmakers.